- Climate Change

 - Voting Rights

-Climate change is perhaps the greatest challenge and threat that we face.
+Climate change is perhaps the greatest challenge and the greatest threat that we face.

 We have seen that our winters are not as cold, that spring comes earlier, and fall lasts later.

 Some may welcome these changes, but there is a cost.
-Scientists have reported that as the planet warms, the greatest changes will be at the poles.
+Scientists have reported that as the planet warms, the greatest temperature increases will be at the poles.
 This means melting ice and rising seas.
 Many of our greatest cities are in danger of being flooded out.

 There is no one magic bullet that will stop global warming.
 It will be many smaller things that will make the difference: energy efficiency; encouraging renewables; expanded recycling; buying local; and more public transportation.